-CCAC engages in the manufacture, sale, distribution, installation, and service of heating, ventilating, and air conditioning products and services for residential, commercial, and industrial use.
-CCAC is a joint venture between the Company and Carrier Air Conditioning Philippines, Inc. (CACPI), which allows it to offer Carrier and Toshiba brand air conditioners and Totaline parts.
+CCAC engages in the manufacture, sale, distribution, installation, and service of heating, ventilating, air conditioning, and refrigeration products and services for residential, commercial, and industrial use.
+CCAC is a joint venture of the Company with Carrier Corporation, which allows it to offer Carrier and Toshiba brand air conditioners and Totaline parts.
 CCAC also offers other brands such as Condura and Kelvinator.
-CCAC manufactures a select range of its air conditioning equipment at its factory in Light Industry and Science Park in Cabuyao, Laguna, Philippines, the Philippines' largest air conditioning facility with a capacity of approximately 500,000 units per year and a production area of 19,620 sqm.
+CCAC manufactures a select range of its air conditioning equipment at its factory in Light Industry and Science Park in Cabuyao, Laguna, Philippines, the Philippines' largest air conditioning facility with a capacity of approximately 500,000 units per year and a production area of 19,620 sq. m.
 CCAC's products are distributed and sold primarily in the Philippines.
-It has a nationwide distribution reach supported by a nationwide after-market network.
-The Company believes CCAC has the largest share of the total air conditioning market in the Philippines as measured by revenues, including leading market positions in the residential, light commercial and commercial and industrial segments.
+The Company believes CCAC has the largest share of the total air conditioning market in the Philippines as measured be revenues, including leading market positions in the residential, light commercial and industrial segments.